Covid-19 and the 2021 spring semester

 Information to all Faculty of Social Sciences students

-The faculty’s campuses in Lund and Helsingborg are open for the autumn semester of 2020, but due to the increased spread of infection most parts of the teaching are right now carried out using digital tools (online).
+Due to the current spread of covid-19 in Sweden, teaching is right now carried out using digital tools (online).
 Teaching that needs to be campus-based is conducted in adapted forms in order to follow the recommendations to reduce spread of infection.